rockettheme/docs/Docs/joomla/templates/chapelco/demo_module_10.md

 ---
 title: Chapelco: Recreating the Demo - Location
-description: Your Guide to Recreating Elements of the Chapelco Theme for Joomla
+description: Your Guide to Recreating Elements of the Chapelco Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/chapelco:Chapelco

 ---